Configure the Rules Engine to handle indexer cluster rolling restarts and upgrades

 The Rules Engine needs the plaintext password of the username to access the cluster master REST endpoint.

-On each search head, add the username, password, and realm of the service account to the search head password storage.
+On one of the search heads, add the username, password, and realm of the service account to the search head password storage.
 You can add the information through the

 storage/passwords REST endpoint.
 For example: